bitcoin/bitcoin/CONTRIBUTING.md

 be different, one should be prepared to expend more time and effort than for other kinds of patches because of increased peer review and consensus building requirements.

+Maintainers fulfil the role of evaluating PRs having met the above conditions and merging, as detailed in [MAINTAINERS.md](/MAINTAINERS.md).

 ### Peer Review